opentelekomcloud-infra/zuul/doc/source/drivers/github.rst

 pipelines may specify that items meet certain conditions in order to be enqueued into the pipeline.
 These conditions vary according to the source of the project in question.
-To supply requirements for changes from a GitHub source named ``my-github``, create a configuration such as the following::
+To supply requirements for changes from a GitHub source named ``github``, create a configuration such as the following::

   pipeline:
     require:
-      my-github:
+      github:
         review:
           - type: approved

-This indicates that changes originating from the GitHub connection named ``my-github`` must have an approved code review in order to be enqueued into the pipeline.
+This indicates that changes originating from the GitHub connection named ``github`` must have an approved code review in order to be enqueued into the pipeline.

 .. attr:: pipeline.require.<github source>